Overview

 #> 6 1979-06-01 0.9332 1.7000 1.60 -1.64

-This dataset contains 4 time series of climate index, we could use the patterncausality in this dataset.
+This dataset contains 4 famous time series of climate index, we can find the introduction of this dataset in the CRAN and R documment, we could use the patterncausality

 and tao